Investigating silver hallmarks

 Here are some examples of silver plated marks:

-This is just a little insight into the big world of hallmarks.
+We hope you have enjoyed reading our little insight into the big world of hallmarks.